jtkim-kaist/VAD/README.md

 [Link](http://sail.ipdisk.co.kr:80/publist/VOL1/Database/VAD_DB/Recorded_data.zip)

 ## Trouble Shooting
+## Copyright
+Copyright (c) 2017 Speech and Audio Information Laboratory, KAIST, South Korea

+License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
 ## References
 [1] Zhang, Xiao-Lei, and DeLiang Wang.
 “Boosting contextual information for deep neural network based voice activity detection,” IEEE Trans.
 Audio, Speech, Lang.
 Process., vol. 24, no. 2, pp. 252-264, 2016.